 Here we discuss only one of these three options: the eBird plus Wetland Assessment Form.
 The main points are given below:

 - Choose a wetland and survey it, listing and counting all species you see.
 You are asked to survey each site in as complete a manner as possible, keeping track of total counts of species, while avoiding possible double-counting.

 - Upload your list and counts from the wetland to eBird in the normal way.
 If you are new to eBird, please see this beginner’s guide.
-Once your count from the site has been uploaded, make a note of the link (URL) for the eBird list, which looks like this:
+Once your count from the site has been uploaded, share this checklist with the AWC eBird account with username: awcindia and make a note of the link (URL) for the eBird list, which looks like this:

 - The AWC asks for some extra information in addition to the counts of birds.
-This extra information should be uploaded through the Google AWC site information form here.
+This extra information should be uploaded through the AWC India eBird 2020 Wetland Assessment Form.
 While filling out this form, the most crucial piece of information is the link (URL) to your eBird list/count for that wetland.
 Additional information asked for are: basic information on the wetland, visit conditions, wetland characteristics, main uses and threats to the wetland.

-- That is all that’s needed: for each wetland covered, upload your counts to eBird and then fill out the Google AWC site information form.
-This combination is eBird+AWC is new, and there is likely to be some confusion, so if you have any questions, please do ask!
+- That is all that’s needed: for each wetland covered, upload your counts to eBird and then fill out the AWC India eBird 2020 Wetland Assessment Form.
+This combination is eBird+AWC might be new to you so if you have any questions, please do ask!